AdesisNetlife/yawds/README.md

 There are two configuration files you can adapt to your needs: `environment.ini` and `packages.ini`

-Here are both files in-line commented
+Here are both files in-line commented.
+Note that you should comment the option you do not need

 ##### environment.ini